RDACollectionsWG/specification/readme.md

 ### 9.1 RPID Test Bed

 The Perseids Manifold implementation <sup>(https://github.com/RDACollectionsWG/perseids-manifold)</sup> of the Collections API is included in the RPID Test Bed <sup>(https://rpidproject.github.io/rpid)</sup>.
-The RPID testbed is intended to stimulate and enable evaluation of the complementary outputs of the Research Data Alliance (RDA) in PID oriented data management.
-The testbed includes a Handle Service, a Data Type Registry, a PIT API, and a Collections API and is available for research, education, non-profit, or pre-competitive use through 2019.
+The RPID testbed is intended to stimulate and enable evaluation of the complementary outputs of RDA in PID oriented data management.
+The testbed includes a Handle Service, a Data Type Registry, a PIT API, along with the Collections API, and is available for research, education, non-profit, or pre-competitive use through 2019.

 ### Perseids Project